-Everyone can look back at a past relationship and experience emotions as if they were yesterday, when in fact, the experience happen years ago.
-Unfortunately, the bad experiences will affect new relationships negatively if they do not go unchecked because they are unresolved issues.
+Everyone can look back at a past relationship and experience emotions as if it was just yesterday when, in fact, the experiences happened years ago.

 How bad experiences affect new relationships

 1. Timothy loves his wife, Angela.
 He’s glad he did not end up with his high school sweetheart that ran off with his best friend.

 It seemed as if it was yesterday; he was devastated when his best friend told him that they were now a couple, and they did not mean to hurt him.